Experimental test of generalized multipartite entropic uncertainty relations

 with a probability of $\frac{1}{2}$.
-We have adjusted carefully the length of optical paths before the PBS to ensure the maximal multiple-photon interference visibility and employed a tiltable quarter-wave plate (QWP) oriented at $0^\circ$ at one photon path to compensate the relative phase between the two terms of Eq.\,[\ref{Eq.ghz}].
-As the result, the experimentally prepared four-photon state shows the state-witness of $95\%$.
-The imperfection of state preparation can be attributed to the decoherence caused by polarization or phase difference, small misalignments in spatial modes, and the residual spectrum difference between the interfered photons.
+We have adjusted carefully the length of optical paths before the PBS to ensure the maximal multiple-photon interference visibility and employed a tiltable quarter-wave plate (QWP) oriented at $0^\circ$ at one photon path to compensate the relative phase between the two terms of Eq.\,(\ref{Eq.ghz}).
+The photons in the four paths were filtered by 3-nm band-pass filters before measurement.
 Furthermore, we expanded the family of prepared states by inserting groups of Brewster windows to adjust the relative amplitude of $\ket{H}$ and $\ket{V}$-polarized wavefunction, which produces the set of experimentally amenable states with different parameters of $\theta$, after a re-normalization, to become:

-Finally, we used four groups of polarization analysis devices, consisted by a QWP, an HWP and a PBS, to perform full sets of projective measurements.
+Finally, we used four groups of polarization analysis devices, consisting of a QWP, an HWP, and a PBS, to perform complete sets of projective measurements.